SiddarthaDarisi/News-app/Test Cases/Sprint 2.md

 Test Case ID-2013:Testing for lower case characters in the password (login.test.js)<br>
 Update<br>

-Test Case ID-2014:Test if settings dialog is rendered properly.<br>
+Test Case ID-2014:Test if settings dialog is rendered properlyin dashboard.<br>
 Test Case ID-2015:Test if some catagories are selected by default.<br>
 Test Case ID-2016:Test if cancle buttone is working in settings menu.<br>
 Test Case ID-2017:Test if settings dialog is rendered properly.<br>